 Tibbo’s dynamism keeps her busy with many other projects and organizations.
 She recently finished a term as president of the Society of American Archivists, noting that she attended her first SAA conference in 1986, the year it celebrated its 50th anniversary, and she became its president 25 years later.
 She helped create a Digital Archives Specialist certificate program for SAA and updated the Guidelines for the Graduate Professional Archival Studies.
 “These courses are appropriate for managers, administrators and practitioners,” Tibbo said.
 “We focus on the special tools and skills they need.”

 In 2005, she was appointed chair of UNC’s Digital Curation/Institutional Repositories Committee, which planned UNC’s institutional digital repository, a major undertaking.
 She is also collaborating with the UK’s Joint Information Systems Committee and the Digital Curation Center on an IMLS-funded project titled project titled Closing the Digital Curation Gap, which explores the digital educational and guidance needs of cultural heritage information professionals.
-“We’re looking at creating resources, guidance tools for small- to medium-sized repositories, public libraries and museums,” said Tibbo.
+“We’re looking at creating resources, guidance tools for small- to medium-sized repositories, public libraries and museums,” Tibbo said.

 Tibbo stresses that digital curation – personal or institutional– is a job and you either accept the responsibility and do the job or hire someone to do it for you.
 Otherwise content may get lost.
 “Most of us don’t have the time or desire to do it,” she said.
 “When it’s someone’s actual job though, the repository gets taken care of.”